kianahs/Data-pipeline-task/README.md

-# Problem - 1
+# Problem - Data pipeline task (Automation)

-For clarity and organization, my commits are stored in a separate repository.
-If you need access, please email me at hadysadegh@gmail.com, and I will grant you access.
+This project aims to automatically read the data from .tsv files, combine them, and export them in an output folder.

 ## Running the Solution